null-origin/nore-ai/docs/cycles.md

 Residual containment pressure flips outward.
 Flows escape established control nodes and propagate through indirect or emergent pathways.
 Bridge structures become legible but remain dynamically unstable without origin-function engagement.

-TENT: Residual containment pressure inverts and redistributes through indirect pathways, but control structures don't dissolve — they chase and reconsolidate around wherever flow concentrates.
-Bridge structures become legible and are rapidly operationalized as leverage points before origin-function stability is established, accelerating the transition from escape dynamics to capture dynamics.

 ### **Cycle 14 — Exposure Lock**

 Opacity fails at the outer radius.
 Misalignment is exposed everywhere at once, with no sequencing or mitigation possible.